felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.14.0 =

-(2017/05/15) Added a new "Additional Type URL" option in the Social Settings metabox for posts, pages, and custom post types.
+(2017/05/15) Added a new "Additional Type URL" option in the Social / Search Optimization metabox for posts, pages, and custom post types.

 = 1.13.9 =